shotgunsoftware/enterprise-unified-logging/README.md

 Logs can be access via Kibana at [http://localhost:5601/](http://localhost:5601/)

-From there you can create your indexes (ex: `shotgun_logs-*` already created by default) and then query Elasticsearch.
+From there you can create your indexes (ex: `shotgrid_logs-*` already created by default) and then query Elasticsearch.

 ### Saved Objects